morse-simulator/morse/doc/morse/what_is_morse.rst

   on MacOSX, but it has never been tested on Microsoft Windows (it should be however fairly easy to port it).
 - As a not-for-profit, academic project, we do not offer any professional support beyond the documentation and the public mailing-lists.
+However, nothing is stopping third party companies to start providing commercial services around MORSE.